wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    4. Return a client token for the application
    <br /><br />

-Vault replaces static long-running secrets with dynamic secrets with a short lifetime (a few hours).
+Vault enables a better Security Posture by replacing static long-running secrets (to be stolen) with dynamic secrets with lifetimes of a few hours.

 As with other SaaS products, one can interact with Vault using its GUI, CLI, or API.
 This course assumes participants bring a Mac or Windows laptop and have prior experience with Linux CLI commands.

 Vault's secret handling features are provided several ways.
 The unique contribution of this article is to provide a deep yet concise approach, done by using automation which are then explained.

-   * A <a href="#Pricing">paid</a> <a href="#VaultSaaS">Vault SaaS environment<a> provided by HCP (Hashicorp's Cloud Platform) "Developement" environment which requires only configuration and no installation.
+   * A <a href="#Pricing">paid</a> <a href="#VaultSaaS">Vault SaaS environment<a> provided by HCP (Hashicorp's Cloud Platform) "Developement" environment which requires only configuration and no binary installation.

-   * <a href="#LaptopInstall">On your laptop install vault.app on your laptop</a>, which can also provide dev-mode Vault services.
+   * <a href="#LaptopInstall">On your laptop install vault.app on your laptop</a>, which can also provide dev-mode Vault services running in memory.

-   * A "self-managed" OSS Vault server you install in your local machine for developer learning.
+   * <a href="#InstallServer">Install</a> a "self-managed" <strong>single-node</strong> OSS Vault server using Packer to create a <strong>Docker image</strong> you install in your local machine for developer learning, based on <a target="_blank" href="https://github.com/hashicorp/vault-guides/blob/master/operations/provision-vault/best-practices/terraform-aws">"Provision a Best Practices Vault & Consul Cluster on AWS with Terraform"</a>.
+This is in preparation for:

-   * A "self-managed" OSS Vault server you install in your cloud environment (<a href="#AWS">AWS</a>, Azure, GCP, etc.).
-For HA (High Availability), <a target="_blank" href="https://learn.hashicorp.com/vault/operations/raft-reference-architecture">the "Vault with Integrated Storage Reference Architecture" document</a> recommends a cluster with 5 Vault nodes over 3 availability zones. <a href="#InstallEKS">AWS EKS cluster</a>
+   * Install a "self-managed" <strong>multi-node</strong> OSS Vault server you install in your cloud environment (<a href="#AWS">AWS</a>, Azure, GCP, etc.).
+For HA (High Availability), <a target="_blank" href="https://learn.hashicorp.com/vault/operations/raft-reference-architecture">the "Vault with Integrated Storage Reference Architecture" document</a> recommends a Consul cluster with 5 Vault nodes over 3 availability zones (within a single Region). <a href="#InstallEKS">AWS EKS cluster</a>.
+Each node would use a TLS certificate for HTTPS protocol use.

-   * <a href="#InstallServer">On a server install Vault and Consul (using Docker)</a> based on <a target="_blank" href="https://github.com/hashicorp/vault-guides/blob/master/operations/provision-vault/best-practices/terraform-aws">"Provision a Best Practices Vault & Consul Cluster on AWS with Terraform"</a>
+   * Use Enterprise HCP

 <a target="_blank" href="https://cloud.hashicorp.com/docs/vault">https://cloud.hashicorp.com/docs/vault</a> summarizes the differences between "Self-managed" and HCP Vault cluster.